lycwed/pixi-form/README.md

 Includes now :

 - `PIXI.form.TextInput` to generate input
-- `PIXI.form.TextInputStyles` to generate styles for input
+- `PIXI.form.TextInputStyles` to generate input styles
+- `PIXI.form.Form` to generate form to wrap inputs

 I introduce:

 - the input type password
 - the notion of rules to validate an input and the box colorization on blur.
+- the formulary allows you to validate submit according to the input validation.
 - d.ts file.

-Some validation rules are already integrated:
+Some input validation rules are already integrated:

 - required
 - email